The best themed restaurant in every state

 Tennessee: The Beauty Shop, Memphis

 The cutest tables at The Beauty Shop, located in Memphis’ cool Cooper Young district, have chairs underneath vintage hairdryers (which, thankfully, aren't turned on).
 This hip, much-loved spot was previously a beauty parlor frequented by Priscilla Presley.
-It still has an aura of glamour, along with a wonderfully whimsical feel and delicious dishes packed with zingy seasonal flavors.
+It still has an aura of glamor, along with a whimsical feel and delicious dishes packed with zingy seasonal flavors.
 The weekend brunch, featuring cocktails and Southern favorites like shrimp ’n’ grits, is also wonderful.

 Texas: Rise, various locations

 The theme of this restaurant might not be immediately clear, but you'll figure it out upon taking a closer look at the menu.
 Calling itself a 'salon de soufflé,' Rise is all about sweet and savory takes on the classic French dish.
 Many of the non-soufflé dishes – like the customer-favorite marshmallow soup, made with savory goats' cheese – feature a ‘rising’ element too, while the chocolate soufflé always rises to the occasion.
-There are four locations.
+There are five locations.

 theprairieschooner/Instagram